Ephraim (Freddie) Friedman (1932-1952)

 Ephraim (a.k.a Fred) Friedman was born 16 December, 1932 in San Francisco to Clara Friedman and Morris Friedman (of the San Francisco Friedmans).
 Although both of his parents had the last name of Friedman, they were not related through the Friedman surname.

 Fred was named after his great grandfather, Ephraim Friedman from Kopaigorod.
 His father died in 1942 when he was ten years old.
 He had two half-siblings from his father’s first marriage to Rebecca Maltzer (Samuel and Joseph Friedman).
 His mother Clara remarried to Samuel Goldenberg in 1946, but then divorced him in 1947.
-In 1949 Fred graduated from Lowell High School where, according to the yearbook, he coached math for 3 1/2 years and majored in Math, science, German, English and history.
+In 1949 Fred graduated from Lowell High School in 1949 where, according to the yearbook, he coached math for 3 1/2 years and majored in Math, science, German, English and history.

-Fred died suddenly at the age of 20 of Polio Encephalitis.
+Fred died suddenly at the age of 19 of Polio Encephalitis.
 At the time, his mother Clara was in and out of severe depression over the death of her husband and was at times hospitalized.
 Fred died on 15 August, 1952 in San Francisco.

 I invite you to send me any stories, memories, letters (even if untranslated), documents and photos concerning Ephraim (Freddie) Friedman and I will add them to this website.